MarikenvdVelden/willingness-to-accept-compromises/src/data-processing/clean_data_obs.md

 </tbody>
 </table>

-We recode the missing values of `trust` and `willingness to accept compromise` variables to the mean value of the respective variables.
+We recode the missing values of `trust` and `Anti-Compromise Attitude` variables to the mean value of the respective variables.
 For the categorical variables `party id`, `government performance`, and `political interest`, we use the median value.

 ``` r
 it <- it %>%